-The Phase 2 tunnels, 31 kilometers in total, are being excavated by five Herrenknecht tunnel boring machines (TBMs) to excavate a total of 31 kilometers of tunnel.
-Four Double Shield TBMs are excavating the sections north and south of Sydney Harbor.
-A Mixshield is digging its way under Sydney Harbor – the overburdens are up to 35 meters to the bottom of the harbor and above that a water depth of up to 34 meters.
+For Sydney Metro City & Southwest, the tunneling contractor, John Holland CPB Ghella joint venture (JHCPBG), used five Herrenknecht tunnel boring machines (TBMs) to excavate a total of 31 kilometers of tunnel.
+Four Double Shield TBMs excavated the sections north and south of Sydney Harbor.
+A mixshield dug its way under Sydney Harbour – with an overburden of up to 35 meters to the bottom of the harbour and a water depth of up to 40 meters.

 All the tunnel boring machines used on the Sydney Metro City & Southwest project were project-specific and adapted to local conditions.
-The Double Shield TBM cutterheads are wear-protected and equipped with powerful and resilient tools to optimally remove the highly abrasive Hawkesbury Sandstone.
+The Double Shield TBM cutterheads were wear-protected and equipped with powerful and resilient tools to optimally remove the highly abrasive Hawkesbury sandstone.
 Double Shield TBMs combine the functional principles of Gripper and Single Shield TBMs in one machine.
-In stable geologies, combining these methods permits the installation of concrete lining segments parallel to the tunnelling, resulting in very high performance rates.
+In stable geologies, combining these methods permits the installation of concrete lining segments parallel to the drive, resulting in very high performance rates.
 The four Double Shield machines were shipped to Sydney and transported to the launch shaft in the largest possible modules.
 They were thus ready for use just six weeks after delivery – a process that normally takes two to three months.

-The Mixshield TBM type is optimally suited to the tunnel section under the harbor.
+The Mixshield TBM type is optimally suited to the tunnel section under the harbour.
 With it, heterogeneous geologies such as in Sydney and high water pressures can be mastered safely.
-The support pressure is managed precisely using an automatically controlled air cushion.
-Two independent man locks, each with two lock chambers, are installed for safe cutting tool changes.
+Precise control of the support pressure is provided by an automatically controlled air cushion.
+Two independent man locks, each with two airlock chambers, are installed for safe cutting tool changes.
 The ground conditions at the beginning and end of the Mixshield tunnelling section were surprising due to the higher clay content.
 This led to clogging of the cutting wheel in the first section, which reduced the advance rate somewhat.
 By adapting the cutting wheel design and the flushing concept, Herrenknecht reacted quickly to the prevailing conditions.

-Tunnelling of the two drive sections south of the harbor from Marrickville to Barangaroo began in late 2018.
-Slightly offset on parallel tunnel alignments, TBMs "Nancy" and "Mum Shirl" are digging their way northward through the subsoil of Australia's largest and busiest city.
-The three machines for the northern sections from Chatswood to Blue Point as well as the harbor crossing start their drives in 2019.
+Tunnelling of the two drive sections south of the harbour from Marrickville to Barangaroo began in late 2018.
+Slightly offset on parallel tunnel alignments, TBMs "Nancy" and "Mum Shirl" began digging their way northward through the subsoil of Australia's largest and busiest city.
+The three machines for the northern sections from Chatswood to Blues Point, as well as the harbour crossing, began their drives in 2019.